openservicemesh/osm/Interfaces.md

     // RegisterNewEndpoint adds a newly connected Envoy proxy to the list of self-announced endpoints for a service.
     RegisterNewEndpoint(ClientIdentity)

-    // ListEndpointProviders retrieves the full list of endpoint providers registered with Service Catalog so far.
+    // ListEndpointsProviders retrieves the full list of endpoints providers registered with Service Catalog so far.
-    ListEndpointProviders() []EndpointProvider
+    ListEndpointsProviders() []EndpointsProvider

-    // RegisterEndpointProvider adds a new endpoint provider to the list within the Service Catalog.
+    // RegisterEndpointsProvider adds a new endpoints provider to the list within the Service Catalog.
-    RegisterEndpointProvider(EndpointProvider) error
+    RegisterEndpointsProvider(EndpointsProvider) error

     // GetAnnouncementChannel returns an instance of a channel, which notifies the system of an event requiring the execution of ListEndpoints.
     GetAnnouncementChannel() chan struct{}